Shendidy/bookmarks/README.md

 - Run the query saved in the file 01_create_bookmarks_table.sql to create the required table
 - To be able to connect our code to the database we need to install gem pg, which is now in our Gemfile.
 - Create a new database just for testing 'bookmark_manager_test' purposes and create the same table 'bookmarks'.
+- Created a button in the main index to take the user to managing their database.
+-
 ```